Why should you trust the information on this web page?

 Yet another good way to judge a wildlife nonprofit or NGO, including an animal sanctuary, is to see if such is a member of the American Sanctuaries Association (ASA) and, therefore, adhere to its accreditation criteria.
 The ASA has a list of all of its accredited member animal sanctuaries

-And, yes, if you want to volunteer abroad, you have to pay all of your own expenses.
+And, yes, if you want to volunteer away from your home and help animals, you have to pay all of your own expenses, unless you are an experienced wildlife professional and ready to make a very long term commitment.

 What may I do as a volunteer to ETHICALLY help animals?